3 Important steps to look after your mental health these holidays

 Create the menu ahead of time and ask everyone to contribute.
 This will help ease the financial burden as well as ensuring you’re not responsible for the entire meal.

-Think of ways to reduce the clean up.
-Cold salads means less pans to clean.
-Environmentally-friendly disposable crockery means less dishes to wash.
+Think of ways to reduce the cleanup.
+Cold salads mean fewer pans to clean.
+Environmentally-friendly disposable crockery means fewer dishes to wash.

 Task the children with clearing the Christmas wrappings when presents are opened so you’re not left to face the mess once everyone’s gone.